YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 From {numref}`ConvCNP_img_text` we see that the ConvCNP performs quite well on all datasets when the context set is large enough and uniformly sampled, even when extrapolation is needed (ZSMM).
 However, performance is less impressive when the context set is very small or when it is structured, e.g., half images.
-In our experiments we find that this is more of an issue for the ConvCNP than the AttnCNP ({numref}`AttnCNP_img`), we hypothesize that this happen because the effective receptive field of the former is too small.
+In our experiments we find that this is more of an issue for the ConvCNP than the AttnCNP ({numref}`AttnCNP_img`); we hypothesize that this happens because the effective receptive field of the former is too small.

 ```{admonition} Note$\qquad$Effective Receptive Field
 ---